dmeditor/templates/README.md

 ```

 # Pull request
-Create a pull request to `templates.js`.
+Welcome to create a pull request to `templates.js` to add your templates.